AmethystBird/COMP3016-Lab-Tasks/Lab6/README.md

 ```

 ### Vertex Attribute Arrays
 Unlike indices, the colour vertices do need to be applied within the drawing process.
-Therefore, we need to add a second vertex attribute pointer for colours & give it a second index.
-When doing this, we also need to modify the vertex attribute pointer for the positions of the object.
+Therefore, we need to add a second vertex attribute array for colours & give it a second index.
+When doing this, we also need to modify the vertex attribute array for the positions of the object.
 This is because the addition of colours to the vertices array remaps the memory, therefore changing how the vertex attribute array needs to retrieve the data.
 For this reason, we give both vertex attribute arrays a spacing of ```6 * sizeof(float)``` & the second vertex attribute array the starting position of ```(void*)(3 * sizeof(float))```:

 **CPP**
 ```c++